cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-04-03-real-time-financial-fraud-detection.md

 Use cases and research for transformers in fraud:

-* *Stripe’s Payments Foundation Model:* A transformer-based model trained on **billions of transactions**, now used to embed transactions and feed into Stripe’s real-time fraud systems.
+- **Stripe’s Payments Foundation Model:** A transformer-based model trained on billions of transactions, now used to embed transactions and feed into Stripe’s real-time fraud systems.
 It improved certain fraud detection rates from 59% to 97% and enabled detection of subtle sequential fraud patterns that were previously missed.
-* *Academic research – Tabular transformers:* Studies like Chang et al. (2023) applied a transformer to the **Kaggle credit card dataset** and compared it to SVM, Random Forest, XGBoost, etc. The transformer achieved comparable or superior Precision/Recall, demonstrating that even on tabular data a transformer can learn effectively.
+- **Tabular transformers:** Studies like [Chang et al. (2023)](https://arxiv.org/pdf/2406.03733v2) applied a transformer to the Kaggle credit card dataset and compared it to SVM, Random Forest, XGBoost, etc. The transformer achieved comparable or superior Precision/Recall, demonstrating that even on tabular data a transformer can learn effectively.
-* *Sequence anomaly detection:* Some works use transformers to model **time series of transactions per account**.
+- **Sequence anomaly detection:** Some works use transformers to model time series of transactions per account.
 A transformer may be trained to predict the next transaction features; if the actual next transaction diverges significantly, it could flag an anomaly.
 This is analogous to language model use (predict next word).
-* *Cross-entity sequence modeling:* Transformers can also encode sequences of transactions across entities, e.g., tracing a **chain of transactions through intermediary accounts** (useful in money laundering detection).
-A graph transformer (like the recent *FraudGT* model) combines ideas of GNNs and transformer to handle transaction graphs with sequential relations.
+- **Cross-entity sequence modeling:** Transformers can also encode sequences of transactions across entities, e.g., tracing a chain of transactions through intermediary accounts (useful in money laundering detection).
+The recent FraudGT model[^27] combines ideas of GNNs and transformer to handle transaction graphs with sequential relations.
-* *Foundation models for documents and text in fraud:* While not the focus here, note that transformers (BERT, GPT) are heavily used to detect fraud in textual data – e.g., scam emails, fraudulent insurance claims text, etc. In a holistic fraud system, a foundation model might take into account not just the structured transaction info but also any unstructured data (like customer input or messages) to make a decision.
+- **Foundation models for documents and text in fraud:** While not the focus here, note that transformers (BERT, GPT) are heavily used to detect fraud in textual data (e.g., scam emails, fraudulent insurance claims text, etc).
+In a holistic fraud system, a foundation model might take into account not just the structured transaction info but also any unstructured data, like customer input or messages, to make a decision.

 ## Summary